 A Tool Focused on Communication

-Of the tools discussed above, Basecamp and Asana have communication options imbedded as part of their specific apps, but there are other tools that focus solely on helping businesses communicate.
+Of the tools discussed above, Basecamp and Asana have communication options embedded as part of their specific apps, but there are other tools that focus solely on helping businesses communicate.
 We use Slack regularly.

 Slack allows teams to communicate in a variety of ways, including public or private channels that you can create for a project, a discussion topic, a team, or anything you wish.
 There are many ways to use Slack, and that’s one of the pros.